There lives an angel and her name is Miguelina. She is one of the most inspirational people I know.

 I had the privilege one night at the request of Miguelina to help some of her English students at the Coral Language Institute (the language school her husband runs out of one of the classrooms).
 I was asked to interview ten of her students, a group of young women aged 15 to 25, and then give her an assessment on how they were conversing in English.

 Wow, to listen to what these young ladies wanted to do with their lives was inspiring: lawyers, doctors, police officers, tourism and more and they all believed they could do it!
 You have to understand that these young women mostly come from parents who have very little formal education past grade 6 and started having babies in their teens because they didn’t know any other way.
-Also, prostitution is legal in the Dominican Republic and the inherent beauty of Dominican people makes prostitution an easy choice for them.
+Also, prostitution is legal in the Dominican Republic and the inherent beauty of the Dominican people makes prostitution an easy choice for them.

 That night really opened my eyes to the difference that Miguelina was making.
-Through her example of aspiring to be more she was teaching her students that there can be more to their life than prostitution or having babies in their teens.
+Through her example of aspiring to be more, she was teaching her students that there can be more to their life than prostitution or having babies in their teens.
 Her commitment to education is an inspiration to these children.

-She is a very busy person with four young children of her own, she runs her school, she is a teacher at the school in the afternoon and teaches English at her husband’s school in the evenings.
-Even with this schedule she managed to finish her degree last summer.
+She is a very busy person with four young children of her own, she runs her school, is a teacher at the school in the afternoon and teaches English at her husband’s school in the evenings.
+Even with this schedule, she managed to finish her degree last summer.
 She now has her Bachelor of Education and is now pursuing her Masters and travels 4 hours every Saturday to attend University!
 She is the only one in her family to finish high school!

 Miguelina and her family live very humbly; any extra money goes into subsidizing the school for the many children whose parents cannot afford to consistently pay the US$18.00 monthly tuition.

-Her next goal is to build a second floor on the school so she can accept more children.
+Her next goal is to build a second floor in the school so she can accept more children.
 They had begun construction but unfortunately ran out of funds.
 I am confident that with their track record so far, they will succeed!

-Dominican Republic new private school.
+Dominican Republic’s new private school.

 I was compelled to share this story with you because most of us have so much but yet we complain that it is not enough.